 It seems like OLX104C has been renamed to OLX72021, although the former name is still the one listed on the company’s pipeline page.
 It could also end up being two separate products, with one being a drug and the other a cosmeceutical.
 I infer this from the earlier CEO update with quotes (see further below).

-The 30 trial participants will be split into 5 cohorts that will get one intradermal injection of various doses (or placebo) and come back for follow-up after 8 weeks.
+The 30-person trial participants in Australia will be split into 5 cohorts that will get one intradermal injection of various doses (or placebo) and come back for follow-up after 8 weeks.
 The injection will be spread across 6 areas of alopecia near the crown region of the patients’ scalps.

 Update: March 10, 2023